digiltd/oh-rtd-test/Homematic-Binding.md

 #### = Trouble Shoot =

 If the button is not working and you do not see any PRESS_LONG / SHORT in your log file (when started in debug mode), it could be because of enabled security.
-Try to disable security of your buttons in the Homematic Web GUI and try again.
+Try to disable security of your buttons in the HomeMatic Web GUI and try again.
 If you can't disable security (e.g. HM-SwI-3-FM) try to use key INSTALL_TEST which gets updated to ON for each key press (Switch, pressed=Update to ON)

 #### = Examples =